microsoft/vscode-docs/docs/java/java-tutorial.md

 ![Run and Debug](images/java-tutorial/run-debug.gif)

-The debugger also supports advanced features such as Hot Code replacement and conditional breakpoints, see [Java Debug](/docs/java/java-debugging.md) for more details.
+The debugger also supports advanced features such as Hot Code replacement and conditional breakpoints.
+For more information, see [Java Debugging](/docs/java/java-debugging.md).

 ## More features